buypal/oapi-go/README.md

 ## Motivation:

-This library is trying to challange way how currently many openapi/swag libraries work.
+This library is trying to challange way how currently many openapi / swag libraries work.
 Traditionally if you want to make your go application being source of truth of your swagger / openapi specification, you have to use "magic" comments which will be parsed and specification will be generated.